khegazy/Powerformer/README.md

 # Powerformer

-### This is the official implementation of Powerformer: [Powerformer: A Transformer with Weighted Causal Attention for Time-series Forecasting].
+### This is the official implementation of [Powerformer: Powerformer: A Transformer with Weighted Causal Attention for Time-series Forecasting](https://arxiv.org/abs/2502.06151).

 ## Temporally Local and Causal Inductive Biases in Time-Series